 Your employer may provide you with some types of insurance as part of your benefits, including life, health and disability but often it is not enough.
 As your family grows you need to make sure you are adequately covered to take care of your family’s essential living costs and their future plans, including college.
 There are 8 types of insurance that you need to have proper coverage: auto, homeowners, renters, life, disability, health, long term care, and umbrella insurance.

 Prepare for the worst for your family’s sake.
-There are a number of steps to take for estate planning.
-Create a will and/or trust according to your wishes.
+There are several steps to take for estate planning.
+Create a will or trust according to your wishes.
 You also need advanced medical directives and a living will as essential documents for your loved ones and health care providers.
-Most people resist dealing with estate planning as a difficult topic.
+Most people resist dealing with estate planning and consider it to be a challenging topic.
 However, not dealing with it may leave your loved ones in a confused state during their time of grief.
 Think of estate planning as a plan of action that you are taking for your family.

 Review And Update Your Designated Beneficiaries

 An effective and efficient way to distribute our assets is by designating our beneficiaries outside the will through our bank accounts, insurance policies and such.
-Many of our assets are nonprobate property.
-As such, they are transferable to survivors by contract immediately upon death rather than under a will.
+Many of our assets are non-probate property, transferable to survivors by contract immediately upon death rather than under a will.

 The advantages of contract transfer over the distribution of assets by a will are less time, cost and more privacy.
-Transfers to loved ones by a will could take 6 months-1 year if probate is not required.
+Transfers to loved ones by a will could take six months to a year if probate is not required.
 If contested in court, the distribution could take longer.
 Even worse, your will would be made public through court documents.
 At a minimum, be aware of the need to have designated beneficiaries for all assets.
 Review and update your beneficiaries based on life events such as having a new child or other necessary changes.

 Invest In Yourself

 Education does not end at the schoolhouse door.
 Embrace learning so you can master skills that are valuable to you.
-Read more and acquire knowledge so that you are competitive at work, have wider and diverse social circles and can teach others.
+Read more and acquire knowledge to be competitive at work, have broader and diverse social circles, and teach others.
 Avoid procrastination which can be costly and cause unnecessary mistakes.
-Use time as the precious resource it is so that you may live everyday to its fullest.
+Use time as the precious resource it is so that you may live every day to its fullest.

 To achieve financial success in life you need to have a game plan combined with good financial habits.
 Measure how you are doing with a review of your budget and net worth.
 They are key documents that help pinpoint where there may be some improvements needed.
-Financial planning should be discussed among family members.
-Calculate certain financial ratios, benchmarking your financial health.
+You should discuss financial planning among family members.
+Calculate specific financial ratios, benchmarking your financial health.
 These ratios are tools designed to evaluate financial strength.
 As a companion to this article, see our post: 18 Financial Ratios You Should Know.

 We hope this has been helpful to you.
-Thank you for reading and share it if you found it as valuable.
-Let us know what your thoughts are!
-Wishing you much prosperity and health in the coming year!
+Thank you for reading and sharing it if you found it valuable.
+Please visit The Cents of Money for more articles of interest.
+Let us know your thoughts!

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.